 of systematic evaluation is especially pressing as current reward functions are often based on engineered constraints which may be counter-productive for producing reliable SaW behaviors under disturbances.

-In this paper, we address the above issues with the goal paving the way for experimentally measurable progress in SaW control learning.
-Our first contribution is to introduce a SaW benchmarking procedure that specifies repeatable physical experiments for measuring real-world metrics of SaW controllers.
-Importantly, these experiments can be conducted without expensive equipment, using simple devices that can be constructed from readily available materials.
+S without expensive equipment, using simple devices that can be constructed from readily available materials.
 As our second contribution, we leverage the proposed benchmark to clearly identify areas of improvement for current reward functions, leading us to revisit the reward-design problem for SaW controllers.
 We attempt to construct a minimallyconstraining reward function that avoids undesired behavior with the hope that such a reward function will allow for more flexibility in learning to reject disturbances and react to changing commands.
 Our third contribution is to use the benchmarking procedure to evaluate and compare our new controller with the manufacturer-supplied controller and a current state-of-the-art reward function.
 The results reveal trade-offs that would not be apparent without the rigor of repeatable experiments, emphasizing the importance of systematic evaluation in advancing the field of SaW control learning.